West Shore-Lake Tahoe, California

 - Hit the beach… the water is cold but refreshing in the summer heat.
 We like to stay in an area with access to a private beach to use on a daily basis, like Tahoe Park Beach but then on occasion will venture to Chambers Landing Beach, Tahoe City Commons Beach or the beach at Sugar Pine State Park.

 - Take a boat across the lake and have a boat picnic.
-The South Shore has secret sandy beaches and rocks meant for jumping from.
+The East Shore has secret sandy beaches and rocks meant for jumping from.
 Tahoe City Marina rents boats if you do not have a friend you can hit up.

 - Raft down the Truckee River.
 As long as there is enough water in the lake, the Truckee is a fun easy rafting experience for all.
 Don’t expect rapids.
 Do expect fun.